 Single radius 8 or dual radius 6/9 ogives.

 My VLD (very low drag) bullets.

-My bullets are Proudly hand-made in America!
+My bullets are Proudly hand-made by ME in America!

 I like to shoot my 6mmBR at 100, 200, 300, 400, 500 and 600 yards.
 I've joined the Desert Sportsman's Club and the Boulder City range near my new place, and will be shooting at these two ranges to test my bullets.
 At 100 yards I shoot at a sheet of printer paper with 20 yellow 5/8" targets per page, which I make on my computer (example of one such target above).
 In case you're wondering why I didn't hit the center of the target in the picture, I adjust my windage and elevation just a little off of the 1/8" black center dot to allow me to maintain my point of aim (POA).
 In this case I want my point of aim and point of impact to be just a little bit different.
 Once you shoot away your POA it is harder to have a precise POI.
 Here is one where I put five bullets through the same hole, which measured 0.292" at the widest.
 Subtract 0.243" for the diameter of the bullets shot, and you get a 0.049" group.
 You may well be able to beat this one.
 Try my bullets and see what you can do with them!